ThomasAUB/ucosm/README.md

   The modules are :

     - Buffer_M         : Associates a buffer of specified type and size to each task of a handler.

     - Conditional_M    : Associates a free function as "bool foo()" to each task telling if the function should be executed.

     - Content_M        : Associates an instance of the specified type to each task.

     - Coroutine_M      : Implementation of coroutine allowing to yield and loop (Inspired by protothread).

-    - Coroutine_ctx_M   : Implementation of coroutine allowing to yield ,loop and save context (Inspired by protothread).
+    - Coroutine_ctx_M  : Implementation of coroutine allowing to yield, loop and save context (Inspired by protothread).

     - CPU_Usage_M      : Measures the CPU usage of tasks.

     - Interval_M       : Allows to delay and set an execution period of a task.

-    - Module_Hub_M      : Allows to define several modules for per tasks.
+    - Module_Hub_M     : Allows to define several modules per tasks.

     - Parent_M         : Allows to set a Parent/Child relationship between two tasks, will forbid the deletion of the parent task if the child task is alive.

     - Priority_M       : Simple priority handling, the highest priority is 1 and the lowest is 255.

     - ProcessCounter_M : Counts the number of currently active tasks.

     - ProcessQ_M       : Allows to define an order of execution of active tasks.

     - Signal_M         : Allows to send data from one task to another.

     - Stack_Usage      : Measures the count of bytes written on the stack after the execution of a task.

     - Status_M         : Contains the status of the task (Running, Started, Suspended, Locked).

     - Status_Notif_M   : Callback notification when a specified status has changed.

     - LinkedList_M     : Automatically updated linked list of chronologically executed active tasks.

     - void_M           : Empty module, useful when no task properties are needed.